 Flu Season is Near...
 Now’s the Time to Get Your Flu Shot!

 As the fall and cooler weather arrive, they bring with them the start of flu season.
-The flu shot is the best protection against the flu, and with the presence of COVID-19 in the community, getting your flu vaccine is more important now than ever.
-The flu shot has been approved for use alongside COVID-19 vaccines and is a key step in keeping healthy this season.
+The flu shot is the best protection against the flu, and with the increased severity of flu and other respiratory illnesses in recent years, getting your flu vaccine is more important now than ever.
+The flu shot and the COVID-19 vaccine can be received at the same time and are a key step in keeping healthy this season.
 The flu vaccine is available and recommended for everyone aged 6 months and older, and is free of charge for those who live, work or study in Ontario.

 The flu shot is available at various locations across the five Eastern Counties and Cornwall through healthcare providers, community health centres, and participating pharmacies.
 Please see the table below to learn where you can book your appointment.